 - Purchase a Community Supported Agriculture (CSA) share.

 - Thank the manager at your local food retailer for stocking local products if they do.
 If they don’t, ask them to!

-- Plant a garden or container garden.
+- Plant a garden or join a community garden.

 Share Good Food with Others

-- Teach a child in your life about a Michigan grown vegetable they did not know about.
+- Teach a child in your life about a Michigan-grown vegetable they did not know about.

 - Teach a child in your life something about growing food.